Uniformity and isotypic smallness for quantum-group representations: Abstract

 \section{Abstract}

 Compact-group representations on Banach spaces are known to be norm-continuous precisely when they have finite spectra.
-For a quantum group with continuous-function algebra $\mathcal{C}(\mathbb{G})$ norm continuity can be cast analogously as the bounded weak$^*$-norm continuity of the representation's attached map $\mathcal{C}(\mathbb{G})^*\to \mathrm{End}(E)$.
-While the uniformity/isotypic finiteness equivalence no longer holds generally, it does for compact quantum groups either coamenable or having dimension-bounded irreducible representations.
+For a quantum group with continuous-function algebra $\mathcal{C}(\mathbb{G})$ norm continuity can be cast analogously as the bounded weak$^*$-norm continuity of the representation's attached maps $\mathcal{C}(\mathbb{G})^*\to \mathrm{End}(E)$ and its mirror counterpart $E_{\le 1}\times E^*_{\le 1}\to \mathcal{C}(\mathbb{G})$.
+While the uniformity/isotypic finiteness equivalence no longer holds generally, it does (for the latter map) for compact quantum groups either coamenable or having dimension-bounded irreducible representations.
 This generalizes the aforementioned classical variant, providing two independent quantum-specific mechanisms of recovering it.

 \emph{Key words: Banach-Mazur compactum; Cauchy-regular; Haar state; coamenable; compact quantum group; isotypic component; precompact; uniform space }

 {MSC 2020: 46L67; 20G42; 46A32; 47B01; 54E15; 54A20; 22D25; 22D12